gooddata/gooddata-ui-sdk/libs/sdk-code-schemas/api/sdk-code-schemas.api.md

     date?: string;
     using: string;
 }

+// Warning: (ae-missing-release-tag) "Locale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type Locale = string;

+// Warning: (ae-missing-release-tag) "Locale1" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type Locale1 = string;

+// Warning: (ae-missing-release-tag) "Locale2" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type Locale2 = string;

+// Warning: (ae-missing-release-tag) "Locale3" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type Locale3 = string;

 // Warning: (ae-missing-release-tag) "LocationBucket" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //